 In his home country, French all-round actor Manu Payet (39) is primarily known as a celebrated comedian.
 Starting his career on radio, first on his native area, the island of La Réunion in the Indian Ocean (born in Saint-Denis on December 22, 1975), and from 2002 in Paris in the radio show ‘Morning’ where his sense of humor made him a revelation, he started working for television (2003) and appeared on the stage with his one-man show (2007).
 Graham Guit’s comedy “Hello Goodbye” (2008) starring Fanny Ardant and Gérard Depardieu introduced him to the big screen and from then on, his career has been thriving ever since.
 Last year, he wrote and directed the romantic comedy “Situation amoureuze: c’est compliqué” (2014).

-Perfectly multilingual, Mr. Payet also speaks very fluently English as if it were his native language.
-So off we go, in the Belgian city of Namur, where he showed up to promote “Un début prometteur” at the 30th edition of the Film Festival du Film Francophone de Namur.
+Perfectly multilingual, Mr. Payet also speaks as if it were his second native language.
+So off we went, in the Belgian city of Namur, where he showed up to promote “Un début prometteur” at the 30th edition of the Film Festival du Film Francophone de Namur.

 Mr. Payet, it is a big surprise to see you in a dramatic role, it is pretty unexpected.
 What convinced you to accept the part?